cj0x39e/retrying-dynamic-import/README.md

 ### How it works

 1. “import(’a.js’)” fails.
-2. I change ‘a.js’ to ‘a.js?t=xxxxxx’ and try again.
+2. The lib change ‘a.js’ to ‘a.js?t=xxxxxx’ and try again.
 3. just that.

 ### Related issues: